-The bill, identified as SB72, aims to protect physicians in Alabama from adverse actions by the Alabama Board of Medical Examiners and the Medical Licensure Commission of Alabama when they prescribe or recommend off-label medical treatments.
-Off-label medical treatment is defined as the use of a drug, biological product, or device approved by the FDA in a manner other than the use approved by the FDA.
-The bill specifies that neither the board nor the commission can revoke, suspend, fail to renew, or take any action against a physician's license based solely on the physician's recommendation or prescription of off-label medical treatments, unless such treatments present a significant threat of harm to patients or the public.
+The bill, designated as SB72, seeks to protect physicians in Alabama from adverse actions by the Alabama Board of Medical Examiners and the Medical Licensure Commission when they prescribe or recommend off-label medical treatments.
+Specifically, the bill prohibits these regulatory bodies from revoking, suspending, or failing to renew a physician's license based solely on their off-label treatment recommendations, unless such treatments pose a significant threat of harm to patients or the public.
+The bill defines "off-label medical treatment" as the use of FDA-approved drugs, biological products, or devices in a manner not approved by the FDA.

 Statutes affected: